lizardsystem/lizard-map/README.rst

 - Add 'lizard_map' to your settings.py: INSTALLED_APPS.

-- Add 'django.core.context_processors.request' to your settings.py's
-  ``TEMPLATE_CONTEXT_PROCESSORS``.
-Omitting this will not zoom in to your saved location when loading the page (= going to another app).

 - Add 'lizard_map.context_processors.processor.processor' to your
   settings.py's ``TEMPLATE_CONTEXT_PROCESSORS``.
 REQUIRED for all map
   related functionality.